remirror/remirror/README.md

 # Remirror

+_**Note:** This project is currently purely conceptual and may never progress beyond this point._

 An editor for universal react code.

-- Supports desktop and mobile,
+- Supports desktop and mobile.
-- Support for SSR
+- Support for SSR.
-- Support for React Native
+- Support for React Native.
-- Support for flutter (once flutter release BiDirectional communications within a WebView).

 The goal is to allow full control of your text editor in all environments.

 **First release goals:**

-- [ ] Working implementation of suggested usernames with react ui built in
+- [ ] Working implementation of suggested usernames with react ui built in.

 **Examples:**